haandol/aws-serverless-mailing-service/README.md

 This repository is for tutorial of Serverless Mailing Service on AWS

+Running this tutorial will provision below architecture on your AWS Account

 <img src="img/mailing-Overview.png" />

-and the code is ready to extend to below architecture,
+and the give code is ready to extend to below architecture,

 <img src="img/mailing-Extent.png" />